 - This bachelor’s degree provides students with a foundation in behavioral sciences, including integral components of physical, emotional, and social processes.

 - The faculty members in this program have practical experience in criminal justice.
 Many professors are licensed and have master’s or doctoral degrees.

-- Our program integrates social, emotional, and behavioral theories with current trends in criminology, psychology, and forensic sciences.
+- Our Bachelor in Criminal Justice program integrates social, emotional, and behavioral theories with current trends in criminology, psychology, and forensic sciences.